ddvk/remarkable-hacks/README.md

 # Timezones
+Check the list of timezones in [Timezones](docs/timezones.md) To set a timezone, run this on the device, by setting one that matches your location e.g.
-`timedatectl set-timezone "Europe/Paris"`
+`timedatectl set-timezone "Europe/Paris"` or
+`timedatectl set-timezone "America/Denver"`

 The device doesn't have all timezones.
-In order for it to show local time, copy the missing time zone to `/usr/share/zoneinfo/` then execute the above command.
+If yours is missing from the list, find a linux distro and copy the missing time zone to `/usr/share/zoneinfo/` then execute the above command with the new zone.

 # Extra fonts (e.g Japanese)
 The rootfs doesn't have enough space, so you can do